 - ensuring that the factual and correct information about the founding of our civil rights movement and cultural history is accurate and does not erase us from our own deeds and accomplishments in favour of a new community, agenda and/or ideology

 On the brighter side

-One corporation stepped up quickly to the task and added our non profit to their April 2022 newsletter.
-The response from this company as well as their homosexual male readers was shocking!
+One corporation stepped up quickly to the task and added our nonprofit to its April 2022 newsletter.
+The response from this company as well as their homosexual male readers, was shocking!
 In the best ways.
 Stan from Debriefboys in Canada did a stellar job and we can not thank him enough.
-He understood our cause, and the value in the work that we do and how it could help his customers.
+He understood our cause and the value in the work that we do and how it could help his customers.
 No fuss, no muss.
 The very same day that their newsletter was sent, traffic to our website tripled.
 Yes, really.

-Joe Hawkins was super busy planning and arranging the event but still took time to return our request the very next day.
-Due to circumstances beyond any of our control, we could not be placed inside of their marking materials but we did create a solution that fits all of the parities involved.
-This was great news, as we are always looking new avenues to expand our reach into communities of colour.
+Joe Hawkins was super busy planning and arranging the event but took time to return our request the next day.
+Due to circumstances beyond any of our control, we could not be placed inside of their marking materials but we did create a solution that fits all of the parties involved.
+This was great news, as we are always looking for new avenues to expand our reach into communities of colour.

 The Power of Boycotting

-Thanks to social media, laziness coupled with hubris, everybody is a keyboard activist and word warrior.
+Thanks to social media, laziness, and hubris, everybody is a keyboard activist and a word warrior.
 But rarely do most people put their money where they claim their values are.
-Yes, we watched all of the marching over the last years in reaction to the senseless murders of Black and Brown males and females at the hands of United States and UK police officers.
+Yes, we watched all of the marchings over the last years in reaction to the senseless murders of Black and Brown males and females at the hands of the United States and UK police officers.
 And, for a moment, that was fine.
 But, almost none of the goals of Black Lives Matter have been achieved, the killings continue, the size of American police forces and their budgets grows each year, and many have gone on with their lives.

 Here are two (2) interesting boycotts but with different immediate outcomes.